yusufceng/Grafana-and-influx-db-for-app-metrics/README.md

 ## Users

 The app creates two admin users - one for InfluxDB and one for Grafana.
-By default, the username and password of both accounts is `admin`.
+By default, the username `admin` password is `MySecretPassword1234`.
 To override the default credentials, set the following environment variables before starting the app:

 * `INFLUXDB_USERNAME`
 * `INFLUXDB_PASSWORD`